NicholasMatthews22/Amazon-Prime-SQL-Analysis/README.md

 ![Q10](Q10.png)

-Amazon Prime's catalog spans over a century of content dating back to the 1910s.
-Content volume grows significantly from the 2000s onward, with the 2010s seeing a massive spike of 4,315 titles.
-This reflects the global streaming boom and Amazon's aggressive content acquisition strategy during that decade.
+Amazon Prime's catalog goes all the way back to the 1910s which was surprising.
+Content volume stays relatively modest through most of the 20th century before taking off in the 2000s.
+The 2010s saw a massive spike with 4,315 titles, which lines up with the global streaming boom and Amazon aggressively building out their library during that period.

 ## 8. How does average IMDB score vary by age certification?